humberto-ortiz/megaprobe-lab/content/israel.md

   - [Michael A. Bellesiles Ethics Case](bit.ly/bellesiles)
 - Weekly meeting with graduate student mentor
   - Talked about representing experimental data in causal software
   - Currently playing with his code for interventional data in Tetrad than can be found in his repository
     - [Bryan Andrews' Tetrad Branch](https://github.com/cmu-phil/tetrad/tree/bryan)
 - Working on understanding the relevance and implications of separating interventional/experimental data from observational data on the causal models.
-- Reading section 5.4.2 from [Causation, Prediction, and Search by Peter Sprites et al.](https://www.cs.cmu.edu/afs/cs.cmu.edu/project/learn-43/lib/photoz/.g/scottd/fullbook.pdf) to better understand the PC Algorithm.
+- Reading section 5.4.2 from [Causation, Prediction, and Search by Peter Sprites et al.](https://www.cs.cmu.edu/afs/cs.cmu.edu/project/learn-43/lib/photoz/.g/scottd/fullbook.pdf) to better understand the PC Algorithm

 ### Week 4: (12-16/June)
 - Center for Causal Discovery short course